EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 April 3, 2019.
 Ben.
 What to do about the `monitor` function?

+April 3, 2019.
+Would there be interest in a tutorial on pharmacometrics modeling at Stan Con?

 ### Open Discussion Topics

 _Any topics that do not need to be addressed in the short term,